fabianmax/car-classification/blog/Blog_Part_3_Explainable_AI_for_Computer_Vision.md

 ## Interpretability of Deep Learning Models with Grad-CAM

 In the [first post]() (TODO: link), we built a model using transfer learning to classify the car model given an image of a car.
 In the [second post]() (TODO: link), we showed how TensorFlow Serving can be used to deploy a TensorFlow model using the car model classifier as an example.
 We dedicate this third post to another important aspect of deep learning and machine learning in general: interpretability of model predictions.

-We will briefly talk about popular methods that can be used to explain and interpret CNN predictions.
+We will start with a short general introduction to the topic of explainability in machine learning.
+Next, we will briefly talk about popular methods that can be used to explain and interpret predictions from CNNs.
 We will then explain Grad-CAM, a gradient-based method, in depth by going through an implementation step by step.
-We will then show the results obtained by our Grad-CAM implementation for the car model classifier.
+Finally, we will show the results obtained by our Grad-CAM implementation for the car model classifier.

+### A Brief Introduction on Explainability in Machine Learning

+For the last couple of years, explainability was always a recurring but still niche topic in machine learning.
+But, within the last three years, interest in this topic started to accelerate.
+There is at least one particular reason that fuled this development: the increased number of machine learning models in production.
+This leads on the one hand to a growing number of end users who need to understand how model are making decisions.
+On the other hand, a growing number of machine learning developers need to understand why a model is function in a particual way or not.

+This increasing demand in explainability led to some, both methodological and technical, noteworthy inovations in the last years:

+- [LIME (Local Interpretable Model-agnostic Explanations)](https://arxiv.org/pdf/1602.04938.pdf) - a model agnostic explanation technique that uses a interpretable local surrogate model.
+- [SHAP (SHapley Additive exPlanations)](http://papers.nips.cc/paper/7062-a-unified-approach-to-interpreting-model-predictions.pdf) - a method inspired by game theory.
+- [CAM (Class Activation Mapping)](http://cnnlocalization.csail.mit.edu/Zhou_Learning_Deep_Features_CVPR_2016_paper.pdf) - a method to indicate discriminative image regions used by the CNN to identify a certain category (e.g. in classification tasks).

-### Methods for explaining CNN outputs for images
+### Methods for Explaining CNN Outputs for Images

+Deep neural networks and especially complex architectures like CNNs were long considered as pure blackbox models.
+As writen above, this changed in recent years and now there are various methods avilable to explain CNNs.
+For example the excellent [tf-explain](https://github.com/sicara/tf-explain) library implemets a wide range of usefull methods for Tensorflow 2.x.
+We will now briefly talk about the ideas of different approaches before turing to Grad-CAM:

+**Activations Visualization:** This is the most straight forward visualization technique.
+It simply shows the output of a certain layer within the network during the forward pass.
+It can be helpful to get a feel for the extracted features, since during training most of the activations tend towards zero (using ReLu-actvation).

-Various methods to explain CNN outputs exist in the literature.
-Straight forward approaches are e.g. visualizing the activations in different layers to get a feel for the extracted features or using the vanilla gradients of the classes' output w.r.t. the input image to derive a heatmap for the input pixel importances.
-These two methods and the occlusion sensitivity method introduced below are implemented for TensorFlow 2.x in [tf-explain](https://github.com/sicara/tf-explain#vanilla-gradients).
-We will now briefly talk about the ideas of three other interesting approaches.
+**Vanilla Gradients**: One can use the vanilla gradients of the classes' output w.r.t. the input image to derive a heatmap for the input pixel importances.

 **Occlusion Sensitivity:** This approach computes the importance of certain parts of the input image by reevaluating the model's prediction with different parts of the input image hidden.
 Parts of the image are hidden iteratively by replacing them by grey pixels.
 The weaker the prediction gets with a part of the image hidden, the more important this part is for the final prediction.
 Based on the discriminative power of the regions of the image, a heatmap can be constructed and plotted.
 Our experience working with occlusion sensitivity is that the procedure often yields less confined discriminatory regions as the methods described below.